ducky427/clojurescript-benchmarks/README.md

 ## How to run these benchmarks

 1. Install the 3 JavaScript engines - JavaScriptCore, v8 and SpiderMonkey.
 Installation notes for [Linux](https://github.com/ducky427/clojurescript-benchmarks/wiki/Installation-Notes) and [OS X](https://github.com/clojure/clojurescript/wiki/Running-the-tests).
-Also set the appropriate environment variables - `V8_HOME`, `SPIDERMONKEY_HOME` and making sure `jsc` is on the path.
+Also set the appropriate environment variables - `V8_HOME`, `SPIDERMONKEY_HOME` and `JSC_HOME`.

 1. Clone this repo.